Quick Edible Flower Recipes for Urban Gardeners

-Edible flowers make colorful garnishes that update a favorite dish, but they also take center stage in recipes perfect for parties.
-Get in on this restaurant trend by buying edible flowers at specialty markets, or growing your own chives, nasturtium, borage and more in pots, or tucked between vegetables in a garden.
+Edible flower recipes include colorful garnishes that update a favorite dish, but flowers can also take center stage in recipes perfect for parties.
+Get in on this restaurant trend by buying edible flowers at specialty markets, or growing your own chives, nasturtium, borage and more.
 A bonus: In summer, your homegrown blossoms will also attract much-needed pollinators like honeybees and butterflies.

 The most common use for edible flowers requires no recipe: Simply garnish your favorite composed salad with fresh blossoms.
 We kicked up a salad of smoked salmon atop a bed of greens with radish flowers and a sprinkling of potent Szechuan buzz buttons.
 To add punch to a simple tomato salad with cucumbers and red onion, we added borage and onion flowers.

-Check out these recipes and more from our story in Virginia Living magazine.
+Check out these and other edible flower recipes from our story in Virginia Living magazine.
 Image by Fred + Elliott photo.
 Recipes by Chef J Frank.

 To make the pesto, wash and dry nasturtium and basil leaves and nasturtium flowers.
 Lightly toast the walnuts.
 Coarsely chop nasturtium and basil leaves, nasturtium flowers and garlic.
 Place chopped items in a food processor and add walnuts and cheese.
 Pulse until it forms a paste, scraping down the sides.
 While the processor is running, slowly add the olive oil.
 Finish pesto with lemon juice.
 Season to taste with salt.
 Set aside.